Kentucky flag

 You must notify your local school district of your intent to homeschool.

-Assessment Requirements
+Assessment requirements

 Kentucky does not require standardized testing or formal assessment.

-Portfolio & Records
+Portfolio & records

 While Kentucky doesn't mandate a portfolio, keeping records is still recommended.

-Required Subjects
+Required subjects

-Kentucky requires instruction in the following subjects:
+Kentucky requires instruction in the following subjects.

-reading writing spelling grammar history math civics
+reading writing spelling grammar history math science civics

-Additional Notes
+Additional notes

 Do I need to notify anyone to homeschool in Kentucky?